lintonye/learnreact.design/_posts/2017-06-20-what-is-react-native.md

 _This series of posts will be the very first part of the ["React for Designers" course](http://learnreact.design) I'm creating.
 Be sure to [sign up](http://learnreact.design) to receive exclusive updates!_

 - _[What is React?](/2017/06/08/what-is-react/)_
-- _ReactJS, React.js, React Native, Which Is Which? (this post)_
+- _What is React Native? (this post)_
 - _React Native vs. Hybrids (coming soon)_
 - _Components, props, state etc. (coming soon)_

 ---

 In the [previous post](/2017/06/08/what-is-react/), we looked at what React is and what makes it special.
-Now we are ready to study some other terms in the family: ReactJS, React.js, React Native, React Sketch.app etc.
+Today let's study React Native: what it's for, where it came from, how it's different from React and why it's cool.

 <a name="learning-goals">